Occupational Therapy Assistant (OTA)

 3 Class Hours, 3 Quarter Credit Hours

-This course is designed to provide students with an understanding of the unique needs of the older adult.
-Students will apply principles of physical rehabilitation and psychosocial practice in an effort to gain an understanding of geriatric occupational therapy.
+This course is designed to provide students with an understanding of the unique needs of older adults.
+Students will apply principles of physical rehabilitation and psychosocial practice to gain an understanding of geriatric occupational therapy practice.
 Students will learn therapeutic interventions aimed at both prevention of dysfunction and restoration of health in older adults.
 They will demonstrate an understanding of occupational roles in later life.
 Students will study treatment interventions, adaptive techniques, and environmental technology utilized to remediate dysfunction and maximize independence in elders.
 Students will discuss cultural issues and professional ethics as they relate to this population.

 OTA 255 Practice Issues for the Occupational Therapy Assistant